pakavi/pakavi/README.md

 I'm a web developer and cyber security enthusiast

-Currently i'm working on my portfolio and try to level up my skills in many areas
+Currently working hard on my portfolio and try to level up my skills in many areas

 I would also like to help other developers to reach their goals